fluciotto/pamixermidicontrol/README.md

 It is based on https://github.com/solarnz/pamidicontrol/, with the following differences:
 - no longer based on D-Bus as the drop-in replacement for PulseAudio server, pipewire-pulse, does not have D-Bus support (https://gitlab.freedesktop.org/pipewire/pipewire/-/issues/1127)
-- SysEx capabilities to simplify configuration with automatic retrieval of controller setup (Korg nanoKontrol2, Akai LPD8 in "PAD" mode)
+- SysEx capabilities to simplify configuration with automatic retrieval of controller setup (Korg nanoKontrol2, Akai LPD8)
 - handle multiple controllers simultaneously
 - handle MIDI note and program change in addition to control change
 - configuration checking